Frequently asked questions (FAQ):

 Depending on the certification and coding procedures in the registries and also on the flux of information between the special and the general mortality registries, there are reporting delays in some countries.
-The most recent data are from 2019 in 20 countries, 2018 in six countries, 2017 in one country, 2016 in one country and 2014 in one country.
+The most recent data are from 2020 in 20 countries, 2019 in four countries, 2018 in two countries, 2017 in two countries and 2016 in one country (see Table 1).

 What is the preferred source of data chosen by the countries to show the details of the cases in EMCDDA publications?

 When both sources are available, the countries are asked to choose which is more valid and which should be taken as the reference for the EMCDDA Statistical Bulletin.
 The data from the selected source are then used to compute the European figures and European trends.

 Meanwhile, at national level, figures from both sources (the selected source or ‘national definition’ and the other source) are given in the Statistical Bulletin.

 Eighteen countries indicated that the general mortality register was their preferred source, while 11 preferred the special register (see map below).

 In the Statistical Bulletin, when the EMCDDA definition is fully applied, the cases extracted from the general mortality register are shown under the category EMCDDA definition for the general mortality registers and those extracted from the special mortality registers are shown under the category EMCDDA definition for the special mortality registers.